jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.1.9 VectorPolygonsToRaster
+#### 7.1.10 VectorPolygonsToRaster

-Converts a vector containing polygons into a raster.
+Converts a vector containing polygons into a raster..

 *Parameters*: